electrode-io/electrode/CONTRIBUTING.md

 $ fun dev
 ```

-After running above, you should see some output in the console with `[DEV ADMIN]`.
+You should see some output in the console with `[DEV ADMIN]`.
 You can press `M` for the dev menu.

 And when you open the browser at `http://localhost:3000`, you should see the demo web page.

 ### **Useful** Notes

-- You should bootstrap the entire repo at the top dir at least once with `xrun bootstrap`
+- You should bootstrap the entire repo at the top dir at least once with `fun bootstrap`
-- After you make changes to any module under packages, if you want to test them in one of the samples, just run [fyn] in that sample and it will ensure all changed local packages are properly rebuilt.
+- After you make changes to any module under packages, if you want to test them in one of the samples, just run [fyn] in that sample and it will ensure all changed local packages are properly rebuilt and installed.

 #### Test with `@xarc/create-app`